chrislicodes/udacity-data-analyst-nanodegree/README.md

 ## Project Overview
 ### P0: Explore Weather Trends

-This first chapter was an introduction to the following projects of the Data Analyst Nanodegree.
+The first chapter was an introduction to the following projects of the Data Analyst Nanodegree.

-The project of this chapter was about weather trends - it required (atleast) the following steps:
+First chapter project was about weather trends - it required to apply (atleast) the following steps:
 * Extract data from a database using a SQL query
 * Calculate a moving average
 * Create a line chart

 I analyzed local and global temperature data and compared the temperature trends in three german cities to overall global temperature trends.
-After a bit of data cleaning I created a function, which is supposed to handle all the tasks that are needed to plot the data - for example calculating the linear trend and calculating the rolling average.
-Also the function has some options for the visualization to play around with.
+After cleaning the data, I've created a function, which was supposed to handle all the tasks that are needed to plot the data - for example calculating the linear trend and calculating the rolling average.
+In addition, the function had other various options for the visualization to get various graphs.

+**Key findings**:
-**Key findings**: the average global temperature is increasing, with an also increasing tempo and Berlin is the only city in Germany in this dataset which has a higher average temperature than the global average.
+- the average global temperature is increasing, with an also increasing tempo
+- Berlin is the only city in Germany in this dataset which has a higher average temperature than the global average

 ![Global Weather Trend](https://github.com/DataLind/Udacity-Data-Analyst-Nanodegree/blob/master/global_weather_trend.png)